Things To Do in Brno

 Old Town Hall

-Take a short 3-minute walk, south of the square, to visit the legendary Old Town Hall.
+Take a short 3-minute walk south of the square to visit the legendary Old Town Hall.
 The 13th-century building is the oldest building in Brno!
-Not only is the town hall home to many interesting stories and legends, but it has a 63-meter tower that is worth climbing for incredible views over the city!
+Not only is the town hall home to many interesting stories and legends, but it also has a 63-meter tower that is worth climbing for incredible views over the city!

 4 PM – Villa Tugendhat in Brno

-Visiting the villa is so popular that tours book out weeks in advance.
+Visiting the villa is so popular that tours are booked out weeks in advance.
 It’s worth booking at least 2-3 months before your trip.

-How to get there: The villa is located about 30 minutes walking from the old town, via the pretty Park Luzanky.
+How to get there: The villa is located about a 30-minute walk from the old town via the pretty Park Luzanky.
 However, there is also the option of taking tram number 9 from Freedom Square, which takes about 10 minutes.
 Get off at stop ‘Tomanova’ and walk from here.

 Best Cafes & Restaurants in Brno

-- SKØG Urban Hub – Fantastic coffee and delicious cakes
+- SKØG Urban Hub (fantastic coffee and cakes)

 Where to Stay in Brno

-There’s a variety of accommodation for all budgets in Brno.
+There’s a variety of accommodations for all budgets in Brno.
 However, try to choose one in the old town, so you can be close to all the main sights.
-We stayed in ‘Anybody Hotel’: a contemporary hotel inside an old building, with stylish, film-inspired rooms.
-Best of all, it was located right next to the cabbage market, so it was the perfect place to start the day in Brno.